Garcinia Cambogia – “fat buster” or scam?

 Garcinia Cambogia is the latest buzz in the "battle of the bulge".
-With millions of people praising this so called "miracle weight pill", it has been getting a lot of attention since it was recently featured on The Dr. Oz Show in America.
+With millions of people praising this so called "miracle weight pill".

 What is Garcinia Cambogia?

 Garcinia Cambogia is a plant, also known as Garcinia gummi-gutta.
 The fruit of the plant looks like a small, green pumpkin and is used in many traditional Asian dishes for its sour flavour.
 Its skin contains a large amount of a natural substance called Hydroxycitric Acid (HCA), which is the active ingredient in Garcinia Cambogia extract.